leaktk/patterns/README.md

 In the future there may be additional tag types added, so assume that tags containing a colon are meant to provide metadata to other LeakTK tools about how to handle certain leaks.

+## Make targets

+### all

+Builds all of the patterns under a `target` folder.

+### clean

+Clears out built files.

+### test

+Runs tests to validate the patterns.
+This requires python3 and it pulls (and checksums) its own version of the scanner tools to use in the tests.